stackforge/python-libraclient/doc/command.rst

    Show deleted load balancers

-.. program:: libra_client logs
+.. program:: libra logs

 logs
 ^^^^

 Send a snapshot of logs to an object store

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer